gs11/karafcamel-docker/README.md

 -----------
 Containerized from the Apache distribution
 - Running as separate user "karaf"
-- karaf user password read from separate file upon build
+- karaf user password is set upon container creation
-- Autoinstallation of various Camel component
+- Autoinstallation of various Camel components
 - Autoinstallation of Hawtio

 Build